SubhadityaMukherjee/CLI-Flashcards/README.md

 - [x] Timer
 - [x] Statistics
 - [x] Save/Restore previous session
-- [x] Show incorrect answers at the end
+- [x] Show incorrect answers at the end for the session
+- [x] Option to have multiple possible answers